JacquesLucke/animation_nodes_manual/content/documentation/nodes/sound/evaluate_midi_track/index.md

 - **Attack Time** - The attack time of the ADSR envelope.
 - **Attack Interpolation** - An interpolation describing the rate of increase of the note value up to the maximum sustain level.
+- **Decay** - The decay of the ADSR envelope.
+- **Decay Interpolation** - An interpolation describing the rate of decrease of the note value down to the maximum sustain level.
+- **Sustain** - The sustain level of the ADSR envelope.
 - **Release Time** - The release time of the ADSR envelope.
 - **Attack Interpolation** - An interpolation describing the rate of decrease of the note value to zero.
+- **Velocity Sensitivity** - Attenuate the MIDI note values by their velocity if 1, has no effect if 0.
 - **Scene** - Only used to get the FPS to compute the time from the input frame.

 ## Outputs